Bodagama Chandima: Natural disaster relief efforts

 After the 2004 Indian Ocean tsunami, Chandima aided in relief efforts.
 With the corporation of Taiwan Charity Organizations, medical camps, distribution of dry food and other necessary needs were conducted.
 Under his guidance, more than six hundred houses were built in tsunami hit areas such as Ambalantota, Bataatha, and Panama.
 The village in Ambalantota Uhapitigoda, Samadhigama (Chinese:台灣村), was constructed with a hospital complex, playground, computer centre, conference hall and helping centre.
 Up to date, the residents of the village are cared and provided with both material and spiritual facilities.
 In addition, he has constructed houses for the victims of civil war in Anuradhapura District.

 With the catastrophic destruction brought to Myanmar by Cyclone Nargis on 2 May 2008, Chandima turned his attention to helping displaced people in Myanmar.
 First, he led several aid groups to meet the urgent needs of the victim of hurricane such as medical services, dry food, clothes, school equipments and other daily necessities.
-Certain monasteries torn down were financially supported to reconstruct and were given house-building materials.
+Certain monasteries torn down were financially supported to reconstruct and were given housebuilding materials.
 Then, he decided to build a village for those who lost their houses.
 The construction of the houses was initiated in 2008 and completed in 2009.
 The village has 1001 houses and a school for Children.
-It was named ‘Metta Village’.
+It was named "Metta Village".
 The Sri Lankan president Mahinda Rajapaksa and the first lady Shiranti Rajapaksha with other Sri Lankan delegates participated in the ceremony held to hand over the houses for the residents.